 As the results demonstrated, SMS easily outdid email in rallying volunteers and coordinators to action.
 There will always be a time and place for email, but in times of crisis or quick actions, SMS is the way to go.

-Similar to ease, the NCN were seeking a solution to meet specific crisis needs.
+Similar to ease, the NCN was seeking a solution to meet specific crisis needs.
 Given the continually changing conditions of COVID, the chosen communication solution needed to perform, be easily adaptable, and encourage rapid responses and actions.

 SMS did all of this, and as Kerry pointed out, also allowed the team to be able to interact and converse with volunteers in a personal, direct way that isn’t easily replicated by other channels.